jesusmontano/Full-Stack-Project/README.md

 ## Future Plans

-* Allow users to bookmark events
+* Allow users to bookmark events.
-* Give users event recommendations based on their favorite team and current location
+* Give users event recommendations based on their favorite team and current location.